kerl/kerl/README.md

     Later on, you can leave the installation typing: kerl_deactivate

-You can update the agner version associated with a specific build (this will only affect installations made after that):

-    $ kerl update agner r14b02
-    Updating agner for build r14b02...
-    agner has been updated successfully

 As an experimental feature, you can build Erlang directly from a git repository with a command of the form "kerl build git <git_url> <git_version> <build_name>" where <git_version> can be either a branch, a tag or a commit id as it will be passed to "git checkout":

     $ kerl build git https://github.com/erlang/otp.git dev r14b02_dev
     Checking Erlang/OTP git repositoy from https://github.com/erlang/otp.git...
     Building Erlang/OTP r14b02_dev from git, please wait...
-    Erlang/OTP r14b02_dev from git has been successfully built Fetching and building agner...
+    Erlang/OTP r14b02_dev from git has been successfully built
-    Agner has been successfully built

 Tuning
 ======